tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Sep 19 2007

-Mac Runte (a 62-year-old White poor college dropout) entered a church, ready to deliver a speech to religious people.
+Mac Runte (a 62-year-old white poor college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Mac Runte sometimes preached his views to theists, but still felt afraid.
 Mac Runte thought about praying to Alice, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Mac Runte entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Mac Runte used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.